Mundingburra

 AreaSearch analysis reveals Mundingburra recording weaker employment conditions than most comparable areas nationwide

 Mundingburra has a well-educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 5.7%, showing relative employment stability over the past year based on AreaSearch data aggregation of statistical area data.
+The unemployment rate was 5.7% as of September 2024.
+Employment stability has been relative over the past year, according to AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment